Fannon/mobo/examples/init/settings.md

     // If true mobo will write every generated file as a single file into the filesystem.
     // This can be slow due to a lot of HDD I/O "writeExportFiles": false,

+    // If this is enabled, mobo will create logfiles in /_processed/logfiles/* "writeLogFile": false,

     // Concurrent upload processes
     "uploadConcurrency": 4,